igaspard/CarND-Traffic-Sign-Classifier-Project/README.md

 Validation Accuracy = 0.971

-###Test a Model on New Images
+Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are 10 German traffic signs that I found on the web:

 ![alt text][image7] ![alt text][image8] ![alt text][image9] ![alt text][image10] ![alt text][image11]
 ![alt text][image12] ![alt text][image13] ![alt text][image14] ![alt text][image15] ![alt text][image16]

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:

 100% accuracy!

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 Look like pretty accuracy
 ![alt text][image17]

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+(Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?